 It’s big enough to have more than one ATM and two gas stations – one on either side of town.
 But it’s definitely not a destination in itself.

-If you don’t have a car, you could alternatively stay in Ciudad de Valles and take a tour.
-Taking public transportation to reach these Huasteca Potosina waterfalls will require a LOT of walking.
+If you don’t have a car, you could alternatively stay in Ciudad de Valles and book this tour which takes you rappeling and waterfall jumping.

 Cascadas de Minas Viejas